babel/grunt-babel/readme.md

 > Use next generation JavaScript, today, with [Babel](https://babeljs.io)

-*Issues with the output should be reported on the Babel [issue tracker](https://phabricator.babeljs.io).*
+*Issues with the output should be reported on the Babel [issue tracker](https://github.com/babel/babel/issues).*

 ## Install

 ```
-$ npm install --save-dev grunt-babel babel-preset-es2015
+$ npm install --save-dev grunt-babel babel-preset-env
 ```